predatorlee/hello-world/README.md

   My name is Wendy Lee and I am a new and inspiring developer... <!-- soon this line will change -->

-  I am 26 years old and I have 3 jobs!
-Yes 3!!
+  I am a teacher, knowledge-hungry individual and planning my business start ups!